logoPROFESSIONAL VERSION

 Hereditary Alopecia and Hypotrichosis in Animals

 Alopecia is the absence of hair; hypotrichosis, which is much more common, is the presence of less hair than normal.
-Although these defects can be generalized, they commonly develop in patterns that spare the extremities or correlate with hair color.
-These ectodermal defects can be congenital or tardive and can be associated with abnormal or absent adnexa, with defects in other ectodermal structures (such as teeth, claws, and eyes), or with skeletal and other developmental defects.
+Although these defects can be generalized, they commonly develop in patterns that spare extremities or correlate with hair color.
+Ectodermal defects can be congenital or tardive and can be associated with abnormal or absent adnexa, defects in other ectodermal structures (such as teeth, claws, and eyes), or skeletal and other developmental defects (see images of dog with ectodermal teeth abnormality and hypotrichosis in a kitten and a foal).

-In sheep, hypotrichosis is rarely reported, with the best known syndrome affecting the Polled Dorset.
-This involves the hair of the face most severely, but the wool is also of poor quality.
+In sheep, hypotrichosis is rarely reported, with the best-known syndrome affecting the Polled Dorset.
+This involves the hair of the face most severely; however, the wool is also of poor quality.
 In goats, hypotrichosis is associated with congenital goiter.
-In swine, two forms of hypotrichosis are known (Mexican Hairless, German), one of which is associated with goiter and death in the homozygote.
+In swine, the Yucatan miniature pig, Mexican Creole hairless pig, and large white Ulster have "normal" hypotrichosis due to an autosomal recessive gene.

-Black hair follicle dysplasia, a similar but earlier developing and more complete hypotrichosis, is seen in black and white piebald dogs.
-The hypotrichosis develops shortly after birth and affects only the black-colored areas.
-This syndrome is best known in the Papillon and Bearded Collie breeds.
-Genetic analysis in Large Munsterlanders has indicated an autosomal recessive inheritance in this breed.
+Black hair follicle dysplasia (a similar but earlier-developing and more complete form of hypotrichosis) occurs in piebald black-and-white dogs.
+Hypotrichosis develops shortly after birth and affects only black-colored areas.
+This syndrome is best known in Papillon and Bearded Collie breeds.
+Genetic analysis in Large Munsterlanders indicates an autosomal recessive inheritance in this breed.
 A similar follicular dysplasia is reported in nonpiebald breeds.

-Other types of follicular dysplasias of uncertain cause include seasonal flank alopecia of Boxers and Airedale Terriers and various woolly syndromes and post-clipping alopecia in Spitz-type breeds.
-Familial hypotrichosis of Irish Water Spaniels develops at 2–4 years of age, and a dominant mode of inheritance has been suggested.
-The condition formerly known as growth hormone-responsive alopecia in Pomeranians and other breeds is now called alopecia X, reflecting the complexity of factors, hereditary and otherwise, influencing these syndromes.
+Other types of follicular dysplasias of uncertain cause include seasonal flank alopecia of Boxers and Airedale Terriers and various woolly syndromes and postclipping alopecia in Spitz-type breeds.
+Familial hypotrichosis of Irish Water Spaniels develops at 2–4 years old, and a dominant mode of inheritance has been suggested.
+The condition formerly known as growth hormone–responsive alopecia in Pomeranians and other breeds is now called alopecia X, reflecting the complexity of factors, hereditary and otherwise, influencing these syndromes.

-In cats, follicular dysplasia is seen in the Devon Rex.
-In horses, both color dilution alopecia and black hair follicle dysplasias are occasionally reported, especially in the Appaloosa breed.
+In cats, follicular dysplasia occurs in the Devon Rex.
+In horses, both color dilution alopecia and black hair follicle dysplasias are occasionally reported, especially in Appaloosas.
 Congenital progressive hypotrichosis has been reported in a blue roan Percheron horse.
 Reported hair shaft structural abnormalities of dogs and cats include pili torti, trichorrhexis nodosa, and spiculosis (Kerry Blue Terrier).

 For More Information